Multivariate Gaussian and Student$-t$ Process Regression for Multi-output Prediction: Abstract

 \section{Abstract}

-Gaussian process for vector-valued function model has been shown to be a useful method for multi-output prediction.
+Gaussian process model for vector-valued function has been shown to be useful for multi-output prediction.
 The existing method for this model is to re-formulate the matrix-variate Gaussian distribution as a multivariate normal distribution.
-Although it is effective in many cases, re-formulation is not always workable and difficult to extend because not all matrix-variate distributions can be transformed to related multivariate distributions, such as the case for matrix-variate Student$-t$ distribution.
-In this paper, we propose a new derivation of multivariate Gaussian process regression (MV-GPR), where the model settings, derivations and computations are all directly performed in matrix form, rather than vectorizing the matrices as done in the existing methods.
-Furthermore, we introduce the multivariate Student$-t$ process and then derive a new method, multivariate Student$-t$ process regression (MV-TPR) for multi-output prediction.
-Both MV-GPR and MV-TPR have closed form expressions for the marginal likelihoods and predictive distributions.
-The usefulness of the proposed methods are illustrated through several simulated examples.
+Although it is effective in many cases, re-formulation is not always workable and is difficult to apply to other distributions because not all matrix-variate distributions can be transformed to respective multivariate distributions, such as the case for matrix-variate Student$-t$ distribution.
+In this paper, we propose a unified framework which is used not only to introduce a novel multivariate Student$-t$ process regression model (MV-TPR) for multi-output prediction, but also to reformulate the multivariate Gaussian process regression (MV-GPR) that overcomes some limitations of the existing methods.
+Both MV-GPR and MV-TPR have closed-form expressions for the marginal likelihoods and predictive distributions under this unified framework and thus can adopt the same optimization approaches as used in the conventional GPR.
+The usefulness of the proposed methods is illustrated through several simulated and real data examples.
 In particular, we verify empirically that MV-TPR has superiority for the datasets considered, including air quality prediction and bike rent prediction.
-At last, the proposed methods are shown to produce profitable investment strategies in the stock markets. \keywords{multivariate Gaussian process \and multivariate Student$-t$ process \and Gaussian process regression \and Student$-t$ process regression \and multi-output prediction \and stock investment strategy \and industrial sector \and time series prediction }
+At last, the proposed methods are shown to produce profitable investment strategies in the stock markets.